andrewtavis/wikirepo/README.md

 ### Query Data

 wikirepo's main access function, [wikirepo.data.query](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/query.py), returns a `pandas.DataFrame` of locations and property data across time.
+See the [documentation](https://wikirepo.readthedocs.io/en/latest/) for a structured overview of the currently available properties.

 Each query needs the following inputs: